DefGuard/docs/deployment-strategies/high-availability-and-failover/wireguard-udp-load-balancing.md

 * All packets from a client reach the same gateway
 * Failover only occurs when the backend is unhealthy

-## Recommended Load Balancer: Envoy
+## Recommended load balancer: Envoy

-We recommend Envoy for UDP load balancing.
+We recommend [Envoy](https://www.envoyproxy.io/) for UDP load balancing.

 Reasons: